JurajNyiri/HomeAssistant-Tapo-Control/README.md

 ## Usage

-Add cameras via Integrations (search for `Tapo: Cameras Control`) in Home Assistant UI.
+Add cameras, doorbells or chimes via Integrations (search for `Tapo: Cameras Control`) in Home Assistant UI.
 You can also simply click the button below if you have MyHomeAssistant redirects set up.

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=tapo_control)

 **Note:** There are other Tapo integrations, make sure you select `Tapo: Cameras Control`.
 Otherwise you might choose the one for plugs and lights, or the official HA one which has a minimum feature set compared to this integration as of December 2024.

-When integrating Tapo cameras, ensure only ONE integration is used.
+When integrating Tapo cameras, doorbells and chimes, ensure only ONE integration is used.
 If multiple are used at the same time it will result in conflicts and instability of connection to camera for all the integrations / services connecting to camera.

+If you are adding a chime, set Control Port to 80 instead of 443.

-Cameras are also automatically discovered when they are (re)connected to WIFI.
+Devices are also automatically discovered when they are (re)connected to WIFI.

-To add multiple cameras, add integration multiple times.
+To add multiple devices, add integration multiple times.

 See [examples for lovelace cards](https://github.com/JurajNyiri/HomeAssistant-Tapo-Control/blob/main/examples/EXAMPLES_LOVELACE.md).

 ## Quick Start

 This custom component creates:

+Doorbells, Cameras:

 - Camera entities, one for HD and one for SD stream
 - Binary sensor for motion after the motion is detected for the first time